FilipDolejsi/Anti-Aliased-instant-NGP/README.md

 # Anti-aliased iNGP (AAiNGP)

-Filip Dolejší (k12317783)
-Supervisor: Mgr.
-Eric Volkmann
-Institute of Machine Learning, JKU Linz
-BSc thesis, Artificial Intelligence, 2026

 ## Overview

-This repository contains the implementation and experiment suite for the thesis.
+This repository contains the implementation and experiment suite for a bachelor thesis source code.
 The code reimplements Instant NGP (Müller et al., 2022) in PyTorch with an NVIDIA Warp kernel backend, and augments the hash grid encoder with Zip-NeRF's (Barron et al., 2023) cone-based hexagonal multisampling and erf-based feature downweighting (AAiNGP).
 The two models are benchmarked